elijahhansen/mybots/README.md

 ### simulate.py
 * calls `SIMULATION` methods and decides whether to run simulations in parallel or not
 ### simulation.py
-* contains the SIMULATION class object which holds the methods for running the simulation on screen or directly without the GUI
+* contains the `SIMULATION` class object which holds the methods for running the simulation on screen or directly without the GUI
 * here, the user can modify the length of each run and how the simulations steps
 ### solution.py
-* contains the SOLUTION class object which holds methods for creating the body, brain, and world
+* contains the `SOLUTION` class object which holds methods for sending the body, brain, and world to the simulator
-* here, the
+* here, the user can control which sensors get assigned and where, send world objects into scene, and modify how the body mutates
+### world.py
+* contains the `WORLD` class object which simply loads the `plane.urdf` and `world.sdf` files

 # Instructions
 Download the files and run `python3 search.py` in the terminal.
 Then you will be prompted to enter a seed integer for the random number generator the evolutionary algorithm will run over 500 generations and at the end show the most fit creature after asked to press enter/return.
-There will also be a fitness graph availible at graphs/fitness{seed}.png .Additionally, after running seeds 0-9, running `python3 analyze.py` there will be a graph summarizing the fitness across each seed in the graphs directory.
+There will also be a fitness graph availible at `graphs/fitness{seed}.png`.Additionally, after running seeds 0-9, running `python3 analyze.py` there will be a graph summarizing the fitness across each seed in the graphs directory.

 # Images
 ![Notability Notes 2-1](https://user-images.githubusercontent.com/98726413/221771601-029c5006-a9bb-4147-af74-5f2dac5c7f74.png)